Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Establish a case management process

-Salesforce case management is the backbone of an effective customer service strategy that starts with understanding the case lifecycle.
+Salesforce case management is the backbone of an effective customer service strategy.
 But, you can’t manage those cases without the right processes in place.
-In other words, a tool is only as good as the hands holding it.
-So, once you’ve chosen your selection of modules, apps and tools, begun to learn the basics, and better understand how to triage cases, it’s time to establish a clear process for case management.
+So, once you’ve chosen your modules, learned the basics, and better understand how to triage cases, it’s time to establish a clear process for case management.

-Plan out a clear process for your organization to best serve customers with careful attention to how you create case, response time, and time to a closed case.
+Plan out a clear process for your organization to best serve customers.
+Pay close attention to how cases are opened, how quickly they’re addressed, and how long they take to resolve.

 Here’s a Trailhead course on creating a process for managing cases.